Phil-Wood/Pace/README.md

 # Pace
-A jquery plugin that allows you to set the pace of DOM elements while scrolling.
+A jQuery plugin that allows you to set the pace of DOM elements while scrolling.
 Useful for parallax background effects.

 ## Requirements
 jQuery 1.X and up.